la2050/archive/_projects/2016/enhancing-the-schoolyard-to-promote-outdoor-learning.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Our proposal is a school, and community-led project to convert the existing schoolyard into a living landscape and to create an outdoor learning environment that supports the visual and performing arts, and the school curriculum.
+The components include multipurpose areas for open-air classes, sculpture, art, and sensory gardens, performances, adventure and water play, nature discovery and informal gatherings.
+Both the project and its outcome are envisioned to support learning.
 project_impact: >-
   ["Proficiency in English and Language Arts and Math","Early education","Students’ perceived sense of safety at and on the way to